-Robert Z. Gussin, Ph.D. has served as a director since March 2003.
+Robert Z. Gussin, Ph.D. has served as a director since 2003.
 Dr. Gussin worked at J&J for 26 years, most recently as Chief Scientific Officer and Corporate Vice President, Science and Technology from 1986 through his retirement in 2000.
 Prior to assuming this role, Dr. Gussin worked at J&J's McNeil division for 12 years, most recently as Vice President, Research and Development and Vice President, Scientific Affairs.
 From 1967 to 1974, Dr. Gussin held various research positions with Lederle Laboratories, a pharmaceutical company.
 Dr. Gussin sits on the advisory boards of the Duquesne University Pharmacy School, The Graduate School of the University of Notre Dame, The Harvard University School of Public Health and the University of Michigan Medical School Department of Pharmacology.
-Dr. Gussin is a director of Claneil Enterprises, Inc. Dr. Gussin received his B.S. and M.S. degrees from Duquesne University and his Ph.D. in Pharmacology from the University of Michigan, Ann Arbor.
+Dr. Gussin is a director of Locus Pharmaceuticals, Inc. Dr. Gussin received his B.S. and M.S. degrees from Duquesne University and his Ph.D. in Pharmacology from the University of Michigan, Ann Arbor.

-Vernon R. Loucks, Jr. has served as a director since November 2003.
-Mr. Loucks has served as Chairman of The Athena Group, LLC, a private equity firm, since January 2001 and Chief Executive Officer of Segway LLC, a company providing solutions to short distance travel, from January 2003 to November 2003.
-From February 1998 through December 2000, Mr. Loucks served as Chairman of InLight, Inc., a medical education software company.
-Mr. Loucks served at Baxter International, Inc. as Chief Executive Officer from 1980 to December 1998, and Chairman from 1980 to December 1999.
-Mr. Loucks also serves as a director of Affymetrix, Inc., Anheuser-Busch Companies, Inc., Emerson Electric Co., Edwards Lifesciences Corporation and Oscient Pharmaceutical Corporation.
+Vernon R. Loucks, Jr. has served as a director since 2003.
+Mr. Loucks has served as Chairman of The Athena Group, LLC, a private equity firm, since January 2001 and Chief Executive Officer of Segway LLC from January 2003 to November 2003.
+Mr. Loucks served at Baxter International, Inc. as Chief Executive Officer from 1980 to December 1998, and Chairman from 1987 to December 1999.
+Mr. Loucks also serves as a director of Affymetrix, Inc., Anheuser-Busch Companies, Inc., Emerson Electric Co., Edwards Lifesciences Corporation and Segway LLC.
 Mr. Loucks received his B.A. degree from Yale University and his M.B.A. degree from the Harvard Graduate School of Business Administration.

-Michael J. O'Donnell, Esq. has served as a director since June 1998.
+Michael J. O'Donnell, Esq. has served as a director since 1998.
 Mr. O'Donnell has been a member of the law firm of Wilson Sonsini Goodrich & Rosati, Professional Corporation, the Company's corporate counsel, since 1993.
 Mr. O'Donnell serves as corporate counsel to numerous public and private biopharmaceutical and life sciences companies.
 Mr. O'Donnell received a J.D. degree, cum laude, from Harvard University and a B.A. degree from Bucknell University, summa cum laude.

-Sanford R. Robertson has served as a director since September 1998.
-Mr. Robertson has been a partner of Francisco Partners since 1999.
+Sanford R. Robertson has served as a director since 1998.
+Mr. Robertson has been a partner of Francisco Partners, a technology buyout fund, since 1999.
 Prior to founding Francisco Partners, Mr. Robertson was the founder and chairman of Robertson, Stephens & Company, a technology investment bank formed in 1978 and sold to BankBoston in 1998.
 Since the sale, Mr. Robertson has been a technology investor and advisor to several technology companies.
 Mr. Robertson was also the founder of Robertson, Colman, Siebel & Weisel, later renamed Montgomery Securities, another technology investment bank.
 Mr. Robertson is a director of Salesforce.com and Dolby Laboratories, Inc. Mr. Robertson received his B.A. and M.B.A. degrees with distinction from the University of Michigan.